softwarefactory-project/DLRN/doc/source/installation.rst

 * The ``database_connection`` string defines a database connection string.
 By default, a local SQLite3 database is used, but it is also possible to set up an external database.

+* ``fallback_to_master`` defines the fallback behavior when cloning Git repositories.

+  * With the default value of 1, DLRN will fall back to the ``master`` branch for source repositories if the configured branch cannot be found, and ``rpm-master`` for distgit repositories.
+  * If the value is 0, there will be no fallback, so if the configured branch does not exist an error message will be displayed, and the project will be ignored when deciding which packages need to be built.

 * ``pkginfo_driver`` defines the driver to be used to manage the distgit repositories.
 There are currently two drivers: